tomasferrarisenda/automate-all-the-things-transcendence/README.md

 # HARBOR SETUP PIPELINE

-We nee to make sure Harbor has been successfully deployed before running this pipeline.
+We need to make sure Harbor has been successfully deployed before running this pipeline.
 Verify this on the ArgoCD web UI.

 # BACKEND SERVICE BUILD & DEPLOY PIPELINE